Jaratkaru

-Jaratkaru (जरत्कारु) is a rishi (sage) in Hindu mythology.
+Jaratkaru (जरत्कारु) is a rishi (sage) in Hinduism.
 He is the husband of the serpent-goddess Manasa and the father of their son, Astika.
 He appears as a secondary character in the tales of Manasa and Astika.

 Jaratkaru is described as a great learned sage who practises severe asceticism.
 Though he wants to remain celibate, he marries Manasa on persuasion of his dead ancestors, who are doomed to fall to hell if he does not procreate.
 The marriage fails, with hardly any emotional bond between the couple.
 Jaratkaru finally forsakes Manasa when she wakes him up from his deep slumber, and he feels insulted.
-However, he impregnates her before leaving her forever.
-Manasa gives birth to Astika in his absence.
+However, he blesses Manasa before leaving who gives birth to Astika in his absence.
 Little is known about his early life before meeting Manasa or his later life, after abandoning her.

 Etymology

 The Hindu epic Mahabharata narrates that Jaratkaru was born in the lineage of the Yayavara Brahmanas and was the only heir of the clan.
 The etymology of his name is explained in the epic.
 Jara means "consumption" and Karu is "monstrous"; the sage had a huge body, which he reduced (consumed) by austerities.
 Thus, he was called Jaratkaru.